igrigorik/http-client-hints/draft.md

   Key: CH-DPR;r=[1.5:]
 ~~~

-Above examples indicates that the cache key should be based on the CH-DPR header, and the asset should be cached and made available for any client whose device pixel ratio (DPR) is 1.5, or higher.
+Above examples indicates that the cache key should be based on the CH-DPR header, and the asset should be cached and made available for any client whose device pixel ratio is 1.5, or higher.

 ~~~
   Key: CH-DW;r=[320:640]
 ~~~

-Above example indicates that the cache key should be based on the CH-DW header, and the asset should be cached and made available for any asset whose display width (dw) falls between 320 and 640px.
+Above example indicates that the cache key should be based on the CH-DW header, and the asset should be cached and made available for any asset whose display width falls between 320 and 640px.

 In absence of support for fine-grained control of the cache key via the Key header field, Vary response header can be used to indicate that served resource has been adapted based on specified Client Hint preferences.